Ashwin-Kalyan/HeartML/README.md

 coronary artery disease, stroke, heart failure, and preipheral artery disease.
 Atherosclerosis is the common underlying cause of these conditions.

-We use two distinct models to predict cardiovascular disease.
+I use two distinct models to predict cardiovascular disease.

 The first is a feedforward neural network.
 This is built from scratch.